Cottage Garden, Bournemouth

 The focal point of this garden was an old trampoline and ageing fence and the garden lacked shape and visual interest.

 The fence was replaced and the borders shaped and enlarged.
 Existing plants were moved to sit alongside new species to form a planting scheme reminiscent of an English cottage garden.

 The trampoline was replaced by a painted summer house and circular patio of Indian sandstone to create a beautiful focal point from the house.

 Mediterranean Garden, Shepherds Bush

-We chose Olive trees under planted by Lavender and Thyme as the center point for the garden.
+We chose Olive trees under-planted by Lavender and Thyme as the center point for the Mediterranean garden.
 Evergreen Jasmine and Yuccas work as a foil for the purple Erysimum and Salvias which grow against the wall.